Zeeshan105/AcademicAssistanceSystem/README.md

 - Major Features
     - Flashcard - Can be accessed from the home page when you open the app by pressing the “Flash Card” button.
-       - To create a flash card, input a title and description, and specify the folder (category) it belongs to, and press “Submit”.
-If the folder name already exists in the              database, the flashcard will be added to it directly, otherwise a new folder is created.
+       - To create a flash card, input a title and description, and specify the folder to which you want to add the card to.
+If the folder already exists, you can pick it from a drop down menu, if the folder does not exist, you can type the name of the folder in the text field.
+Then press "submit" to add the flash card.
        - The “View Folders” button shows all created flashcard folders, which can be opened to view any flashcards inside of it.
+       - You can tap an individual flash card to open a menu that allows you to delete the flash card.
     - Quizzing System - Can be accessed from the home page when you open the app by pressing the “Quiz” button.
-       - To create a quiz, press on the create quiz button and input a question, three possible options, and a valid answer, and the quiz name it belongs to, and press submit.
-If the provided quiz name already exists in the database, the question is added to it directly, otherwise a new quiz is created.
+       - To create a quiz, press on the create quiz button and select the type of question you would like to create (MCQs to TF).
+Then fill in the question and its appropriate            answers, then pick a quiz to add the question to.
+If the quiz already exists, you can select it from a drop down menu.
+If the quiz does not exit, you can type the name          of the quiz to add it to the list.
        - To start quizzes, press the “Start Quizzes” button on the quiz home page, and select the appropriate quiz and press “Start Quiz” on the alert.
     - Quiz Statistics  - Can be accessed from the start quizzes activity by pressing the “View Stats” button.
        - The statistics page will show a list of all individual quizzes and their respective marks, along with general statistics about number of completed quizzes, average              grade, as well as highest and lowest grade.